KCET: As a PBS member station

-KCET's longtime studios in Los Angeles.

 On October 5, 1970, KCET became a charter member of the Public Broadcasting Service (PBS) at the programming service's inception.
-For most of the next 40 years, it was the second most-watched PBS station in the country and occasionally produced programs distributed to PBS and to individual public television stations.
+For most of the next 40 years, it was the second-most-watched PBS station in the country and occasionally produced programs distributed to PBS and to individual public television stations.
 The station served as Southern California's flagship PBS member station, with San Bernardino-licensed KVCR (channel 24)—which the San Bernardino Community College District signed on the air on September 11, 1962—as the service's original sole secondary outlet.
 KCET gained additional competitors when the Coast Community College District signed on Huntington Beach-licensed KOCE-TV (channel 50) on November 20, 1972, and the Los Angeles Unified School District (LAUSD) signed on secondary Los Angeles member KLCS (channel 58) on November 5, 1973.

 In 1971, KCET purchased the former Monogram Pictures property at 1425 Fleming Street (now Hoover Street) in a historic area of East Hollywood—which was used as a film and television studio from 1912 to 1970—to serve as the station's headquarters, an acquisition assisted in part by financial contributions from both the Ford Foundation and the Michael Connell Foundation.
 The building was renamed the Weingart Educational Telecommunications Center and housed KCET's master control, digital control rooms, ingest, and editing stations on the first floor, and engineering, and new media operations, and news and public affairs departments on the second floor.